skypilot-org/skypilot/README.md

 ![pytest](https://github.com/skypilot-org/skypilot/actions/workflows/pytest.yml/badge.svg)
 [![Documentation Status](https://readthedocs.org/projects/skypilot/badge/?version=latest)](https://skypilot.readthedocs.io/en/latest/?badge=latest)

-SkyPilot is a framework for easily running machine learning workloads[^1] on any cloud through a unified interface.
+SkyPilot is a framework for easily running machine learning workloads[^1] on any cloud.

 Use the clouds **easily** and **cost effectively**, without needing cloud infra expertise.

 _Ease of use & productivity_
 * **Run existing projects on the cloud** with zero code changes
+* Use a **unified interface** to run on any cloud to avoid lock-in (currently AWS, Azure, GCP)
 * **Easily manage jobs** across multiple clusters
 * **Automatic fail-over** to find scarce resources (GPUs) across regions and clouds
 * **Store datasets on the cloud** and access them like you would on a local file system
-* **No cloud lock-in** – seamlessly run your code across different cloud providers (AWS, Azure or GCP)

 _Cost saving_
 * Run jobs on **spot instances** with **automatic recovery** from preemptions